-The LA CME Officer for our school is: [insert name]
+The LA CME Officer for our school is: Richard Lomath Overseen by the Head teachers for both schools.

-3.4.1 Absence from school
+3.3.1 Absence from school

 In addition to statutory CME duties, absence from school at any point may be considered, in individual contexts, as both a potential safeguarding issue as well as an educational outcomes issue.
 We recognise that educational neglect is a factor that adversely affects a child into adulthood.
 The school has clear procedures to monitor, support and challenge attendance of all pupils.
 Staff are aware of these procedures and that attendance is an aspect of safeguarding.
 All absence or non-attendance will be considered in context with other known factors or concerns and relevant partners or agencies contacted as per safeguarding duties.
 Staff in our school will aim to work with parents/carers to establish regular attendance for all children and young people through an approach including support and guidance, external agency support, including health colleagues where required.
 Where these are refused or are not effective given time, we will review each on a case-by-case basis, to consider any additional actions.
 We may also take steps that could result in legal action for attendance, or a referral to children's social care, or both but will do so on a case-by-case basis.